 Advertisers and television producers spend their days coming up with ways to manipulate your behavior to buy their products and keep you watching their programs.
 They appeal to all of your senses to do this.
-They painstakingly select images and scenes that will associate their products and programs to desired, pleasurable, and optimum outcomes.
+They painstakingly select images and scenes that will associate their products and programs with desired, pleasurable, and optimum outcomes.
 Then they carefully select words that will provoke your emotions and behavior in the direction they want –- toward buying their product or staying tuned to their program.
-They meticulously select moving or well-known songs to play along side the pictures and words so that your emotions are stirred even further.
+They meticulously select moving or well-known songs to play alongside the pictures and words so that your emotions are stirred even further.

 Here are some examples.

-Have you ever watched a network morning, so-called, news program and found yourself anxiously waiting for a segment announced at the beginning only to find that it was nothing close to what as they had implied?
+Have you ever watched a network morning, so-called, news program and found yourself anxiously waiting for a segment announced at the beginning only to find that it was nothing close to what they had implied?

 You found yourself waiting to see that particular segment through several LONG commercial breaks.
 Just before each break, you were reminded that the story you were waiting for was coming up in a few minutes.
 These hooks, as the news anchors themselves often call them, are painstakingly crafted to ignite your emotions and keep you watching the program.
 The same tactics are used in a much stronger way to keep you watching a series of programs.

 Have you ever noticed how often the preview clips of television programs, especially reality shows, do not accurately depict what actually happens?
 The show producers and editors cut, paste, and match up different dialog and scenes to create a preview clip that is highly provocative and enticing to manipulate you into watching more.
 They do this even though it is not a truthful portrayal of what really happened.
-If you haven’t noticed this, you have succumb to their manipulation.
+If you haven’t noticed this, you have succumbed to their manipulation.
 By being desensitized to these tactics, you have in effect been brainwashed.

 Reality shows are nothing close to reality.
-How often do you hear dramatic music playing as you are hiking through a rain forest?
+How often do you hear dramatic music playing as you are hiking through a rainforest?
 Seasoned producers cleverly manipulate the participants in these shows to say and do certain things to create controversial so-called entertainment.

 To avoid being brainwashed by television producers, watch programs objectively and notice how they are attempting to manipulate you.
-Then decided whether it’s a good use of your time to watch a particular program and all those like it.
+Then decide whether it’s a good use of your time to watch a particular program and all those like it.

-I’ve come to point where I only watch programs that have a reliable base like those about history, biographies, home improvement, personal development, gardening, animals, science, technology, and a select list of sports.
+I’ve come to the point where I only watch programs that have a reliable base like those about history, biographies, home improvement, personal development, gardening, animals, science, technology, and a select list of sports.